Kellieys/sqa_cw3/README.md

 <br/>

 ### McCall's Factor Model
 In this section, the report will focuses on the design of test case and scenario.
 In order to evaluate and improve the software, the testing strategies and techniques that will be execute in the next stage are documented as below.
 The main testing direction will be a narrow-to-broader, bottom-to-top scope.
-Figure 1 below illustrate how Such testing deisgn can be achieve by unit testing, integration testing and system testing.
+Figure 1 below illustrate how such testing deisgn can be achieve by unit testing, integration testing and system testing.
 The objective of these testing are evaluate and examine the software quality factors of Flights according to the McCall's Model, hence, accesing the correctness, realiability, efficiency, integrity, usablity, maintainability, flexibility, testability, protability, resuability and interoperability of the software.

 <div align="center">
  <br />
   <img src="media/sqa31.png" />
-    <h4>Figure 1 Testing strategies</h4>
+    <h4>Figure 1.1: Testing strategies</h4>
 </div>

-## Metrics
+### Metrics
-### Halstead Metrics
+#### Halstead Metrics
 Halstead metrics was introduced and developed by Maurice Halstead in 1977.
 It is one of the oldest measures of program complexity and often used to measure the maintenance metric.
 Halstead's metrics interprets a software's source code as a sequence of tokens and it classifies each of them to be an operator or operand.

 Where operator could be the storage class specifiers (i.e. static, auto, etc.), type qualifiers (i.e. const), reserved words from programming languages (i.e. break, default, public, etc.), or simply mathematical and logical operators(i.e. +, -, &&, etc.) .
 On the other hand, operands could be the identifiers (i.e. variable names), type specifiers (i.e. Boolean, integer, etc.) or a constant number of character.